Faith Broadcasting Network: KVOF

 Faith Center acquired a television station in San Francisco, California and signed it on the air on August 4, 1974.
 The call sign of KVOF which stood for King’s Voice Of Faith was assigned and the station transmitted on UHF channel 38.
 Office facilities were located at 601 Tarval Drive in San Francisco, while the transmitter and tower were located atop San Bruno Mountain in Daly City.
 For several years, Christian programming was shipped to KVOF from Faith Center by ground carrier, similar to how programming was being sent to WHCT in Hartford.
 In 1978, a microwave radio link was leased that interconnected Faith Center to KVOF, so programming could now originate in Glendale and be broadcast live on KVOF.

+Other assets

 FBN Production Center

 The demand of increased Christian programming for the five broadcast stations owned by Faith Center was met through the construction of a television production center.
 Production in the church auditorium was becoming very labor-intensive as it required setting up lights and sets for productions but then having to tear everything down for Wednesday and Sunday church services.
 This also required the disassembling and reassembly of the rows of folding chairs to accommodate the attendees of the church services.
 In circa 1973 Faith Center acquired the former Glendale Hardware store located on East Broadway in Glendale.
 The building was refurbished and converted into a three studio production facility.
 A microwave link was installed between the production center and Faith Center which allowed live broadcasts to originate from there.